IDNI/parser/docs/tgf_tool.md

 ### symbol list options

+These options can be additionally updated by `add` and `del` commands.

 ```
   nodisambig-list        list of nodes to keep ambiguous    symbol1, symbol2...
   trim                   list of nodes to trim              symbol1, symbol2...